 - Encrypt System Data and Your Startup Drive

 - Encrypt Backups

-- Encrypt Distributed Files
+- Encrypt Files You Send to Others

-Encrypt System Data
+Encrypt System Data and Your Startup Drive

-Using FileVault to Encrypt Your Startup Drive
+Use FileVault to Encrypt Your Startup Drive

-It is important to use a strong password to secure your user account.
-A simple password (“1234,” or “password1,” etc.) is easy to guess and will allow anyone to log in, thus bypassing the FileVault protection.
+It is important to use a strong password to secure your user account, because that password not only gives you access to your account, but it also unlocks your drive.
+A simple password (“1234,” or “password1,” etc.) is easy to guess and could allow anyone to log in, thus bypassing FileVault protection.

-To enable FileVault, click here and follow these steps:
+To enable FileVault, follow these steps:

-- Go to the Security & Privacy pane.
+- Go to the Privacy & Security pane.

-- Select the FileVault tab.
+- Scroll down to the FileVault section.

-You will be asked to choose a preferred method to unlock your disk if you ever lose your account password.
+You will be asked to choose a method to unlock your disk if you ever lose your account password.